AdaCore/training_material/courses/spark_for_ada_programmers/070_type_contracts.rst

    - `'First_Valid` returns smallest valid value, taking any range or predicate into account
    - `'Last_Valid` returns largest valid value, taking any range or predicate into account

-* Can be used for any static subtype
+* Can be used for any static subtype (no dynamic predicate)

 * Especially useful for types with static predicates
 * `'Succ` and `'Pred` are allowed since they always reflect underlying type anyway